Clock Model¶

 to add a clockModule parameter that specifies where the clock module can be

 found.
-Then the C++ user module should be simply derived from either
+Then the C++ user module should simply be derived from either

-or the parameterizable ClockUserModuleMixin
+ClockUserModuleBase or the parameterizable ClockUserModuleMixin

 base classes.
-The clock can be used via the inherited clock related methods
+The clock can be used via the inherited clock-related methods

-or through the methods of the IClock
+or through the methods of the IClock C++ interface on the inherited

 clock field.